 Issuer Risk.
-The performance of the Fund depends on the performance of individual securities to which the Fund has exposure.
-The Fund may be adversely affected if an issuer of underlying securities held by the Fund is unable or unwilling to repay principal or interest when due.
+The performance of the Fund depends on the performance of individual securities to which the Fund or an Underlying Fund has exposure.
+The Fund may be adversely affected if an issuer of underlying securities held by the Fund or an Underlying Fund is unable or unwilling to repay principal or interest when due.
 Any issuer of these securities may perform poorly, causing the value of its securities to decline.
 Poor performance may be caused by poor management decisions, competitive pressures, changes in technology, expiration of patent protection, disruptions in supply, labor problems or shortages, corporate restructurings, fraudulent disclosures, credit deterioration of the issuer or other factors.
 Changes to the financial condition or credit rating of an issuer of those securities may cause the value of the securities to decline.
 An issuer may also be subject to risks associated with the countries, states and regions in which the issuer resides, invests, sells products, or otherwise conducts operations.